 Stocks may be your go-to pick, but options can also be a wise choice for your portfolio.
-Whether you choose stocks, options, or a combination of the two depends on several things, including your goals, timeline, and risk tolerance.
+Whether you’re deciding between options vs. stocks or leaning toward a combination of the two, you’ll want to look at several factors, including your goals, timeline and risk tolerance.

 Investment know-how also comes into play, and that’s where we can help.
-Read on to learn more about stocks, options, and how trading options (or stocks) can be right for you.
+Read on to learn more about the difference between stocks and options, and how trading options (or stocks) can be right for you.

 Some stocks have an added benefit: paying dividends.
-A dividend is a payout the company makes to you monthly, quarterly, or annually just for owning the stock.
+A dividend is a payout the company makes to you typically on a monthly, quarterly or annually basis just for owning the stock.

-Stock options are different.
+Stock options, also commonly referred to as simply options, are different.
 When you invest in stock options, you essentially purchase the right to buy or sell shares of an underlying stock for a set price at a future date.
 There’s no direct ownership of the company at all.